- Upcoming Ceremony Information for Graduates

 In these cases, the academic department should confirm that all approvals have been recorded prior to the first day of the term and then inform the Registrar’s Office that the student is in degree requirements complete status.
 This status will be recorded on a student’s transcript, and they will remain in active status until the first available date of degree conferral and will not have to register for Continuous Registration or Doctoral Study.

-This status is only applicable for students who were enrolled at CGU during the term immediately preceding the term of graduation (for fall graduated in degree requirements complete status, enrollment in the preceding spring or summer term is required).
+This status is only applicable for students who were enrolled at CGU during the term immediately preceding the term of graduation (for fall graduates in degree requirements complete status, enrollment in the preceding spring or summer term is required).
 Students on a university-approved leave of absence in the previous term or who are reinstating to the university in the semester of graduation are not eligible.
 Students are also not eligible if they are working on additional degrees at CGU that are incomplete.

 When will I receive my diploma?